pvm-77/knowyournews/README.md

 5. Save the `.env` file.
 6. Restart the development server if it's already running.

+## Deployment

+The KnowYourNews application is deployed and accessible at [Vercel](https://www.vercel.com/).
+You can visit the deployed application by clicking [https://knowyournews.vercel.app/](https://knowyournews.vercel.app/).

 ## Creator

 KnowYourNews was created by Hussain Sarfaraz.
 You can find more projects and contact the creator on [GitHub](https://github.com/pvm-77).